tfpauly/privacy-proxy/draft-private-access-tokens.md

 Token issuance involves a Client, Mediator, and Issuer, with the following steps:

-1. The Client sends a token request to the Mediator, using keys for a specific Issuer
+1. The Client sends a token request to the Mediator, encrypted using an Issuer-specific key

-1. The Mediator validates the request and sends the request to the Issuer
+1. The Mediator validates the request and proxies the request to the Issuer

-1. The Issuer decrypts the request and sends a response back via the Mediator
+1. The Issuer decrypts the request and sends a response back to the Mediator

-1. The Mediator checks the response and sends the response to the Client
+1. The Mediator verifies the response and proxies the response to the Client

 ### Client State